 The potential to charge these devices without the use of the sun is not a problem, the solar uniforms will charge the necessary device via thermoelectric energy, which means if the sun goes behind clouds or when it’s night, there is no problem charging the device necessary.

-So smaller batteries, less resources used in your mobile, music players etc, it’s a win win all round and especially for the Earth...
+So smaller batteries, fewer resources used in your mobile, music players etc, it’s a win-win all round and especially for the Earth...